Resurgent wildfires in Greece burn homes, threaten monuments

 The EU Atmosphere Monitoring Service said smoke plumes from the region’s wildfires were clearly visible in satellite images, adding that the estimated intensity of the wildfires in Turkey was at the highest level since records started in 2003.

+On the island of Evia, a major fire that broke out Tuesday was ravaging forests, leading to the evacuation of villages and a camping site, sending people fleeing in cars and by sea.

-The fires in Greece have not caused any deaths or serious injuries.
+The fires have not caused any deaths or serious injuries in Greece.
 But Greek scientists said the total destruction in just three days this month exceeded 50% of the average area burned in the country in previous years.
 An Athens Observatory report said an estimated 6,000 hectares (14,800 acres) went up in smoke between Sunday and Wednesday, compared to 10,400 hectares in the whole of last year.

 The causes of the Greek wildfires were unclear, but authorities say human error and carelessness are most frequently to blame.